Sisters Keepers: Role models for girls and women

 Since 2010, Onejiru, Meli and Nicole Hadfield have been the core of the group with Mamadee, Tamika and Namusoke extending the act, and altogether they were black German female singers involved and supporting social and educational causes at schools.
 With Plan to empower girls and young women, Sisters participated in the "Because I am a Girl". project, and have been the ambassadors for the campaign since 2010.
-It was extended in the summer of 2011, when they toured Brasil, Ghana, Togo, as well as cities in Germany for "Girls go for Goals".
-They celebrated the first inaugural United Nations International Day of the Girl with Plan International on October 11, 2012 when Onejiru, Melanie Wharton and Nicole Hadfield performed in New York City singing the song "Because I am a Girl". realizing UN World Girls Day is a campaign to have equal rights for girls and boys.
-During their visit to NYC, the Sisters performed at the BB King Blues Club in NY.
+It was extended in the summer of 2011, when they toured Brazil, Ghana, Togo, as well as cities in Germany for "Girls go for Goals".
+They celebrated the first inaugural United Nations International Day of the Girl with Plan International on October 11, 2012, when Onejiru, Melanie Wharton and Nicole Hadfield performed in New York City singing the song "Because I am a Girl". realizing UN World Girls Day is a campaign to have equal rights for girls and boys.
+During their visit to NYC, the Sisters performed at the B. B. King Blues Club in NY.